wkumari/draft-vandergaast-edns-client-subnet/README.md

    network.
 In such cases, the Intermediate Nameserver MAY use that information when originating edns-client-subnet options.

-   In other cases, Recursive Resolvers sited behind NAT SHOULD NOT originate edns-client-subnet options with their external IP address, and instead rely on downstream Intermediate Nameservers doing so.
+   In other cases, Recursive Resolvers sited behind a NAT device SHOULD NOT originate edns-client-subnet options with their IP address, and instead rely on downstream Intermediate Nameservers doing so.
+T

+   If an Authoritative Nameserver on the publicly routed Internet receives a request that specifies an ADDRESS in [RFC1918] private address space, it SHOULD ignore ADDRESS and look up its answer based on the address of the Recursive Resolver.
+In the reply it SHOULD set SCOPE NETMASK to cover all of the relevant private space.
+For example, a request for ADDRESS 10.1.2.0 with a SOURCE NETMASK of 24 would get a returned SCOPE NETMASK of 8.

+Contavalli, et al.       Expires April 30, 2015                [Page 12]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

 10. Security Considerations